nuranabasov/zabbix_pbx/README.md

 Include=/etc/zabbix/zabbix_agentd.d/*.conf

 -------------------------------------------
-3. add the xml template to Configuration -> Templates.
+3. add the xml template to Configuration -> Templates

 4 adding scripts /etc/zabbix/externalscripts/ or your own path of zabbix scripts.
 5. add permission for scripts: